 - Have you ever eaten so much that you had to relax afterward?

 - Do you ever talk to yourself when you're alone?
 What's the weirdest thing you've said to yourself?

 - Have you ever embarrassed yourself while home alone?

 - If you could only eat either donuts or chips for the rest of your life, what would you choose?

 - If you could take out a bad day on a household item, what would you choose?

 Techniques for Asking Questions

-Don't just think of a long list of questions to ask rapid-fire and go for it.
+Don't just think of a long list of random getting to know you questions to ask rapid-fire and go for it.
 Think of how you ask them and how you listen to the answers, too.

 - Ask questions that invite sharing.
 They can share the names of a few songs on their iPod playlist and then you can show them yours.
 You can then discuss music and your favorite bands or songs, or talk about concerts you've been to or wish you hadn't missed.

 - Think about how you ask the questions.
 While you don't want to be an interrogator, asking question after question, make sure to lead the conversation back around to them, and ask another fun question.
-It's also a good idea to keep your questions open-ended, so it takes more than a "yes-no" or one-word answer to respond.
+It's also a good idea to ask open-ended questions to get to know someone, so it takes more than a "yes-no" or one-word answer to respond.
 If it is a short answer, such as a movie title, follow it up with "Why did you like that movie?" and let them talk about it.
 "Why" and "how" will be your best friends when you're trying to get to know someone.